Chris Bourg: Education

+Career

-She worked at Stanford for 12 years where she held several roles including associate university librarian for public services.
-She started as the director of Massachusetts Institute of Technology Libraries, overseeing the library and The MIT Press in 2015.
-As of 2025, the Director of Libraries no longer oversees The MIT Press.
+Bourg worked at Stanford University for 12 years where she held several roles including associate university librarian for public services.
+She became the director of Massachusetts Institute of Technology Libraries in February 2015, overseeing both the library and The MIT Press.
 She took over the role from previous director Ann Wolpert, who had been in the position for 17 years.
-Prior to her career in libraries, Bourg spent 10 years as an officer in the United States Army, teaching for three years as a faculty member at West Point.
+Bourg then chaired the search committee to find a new director for the MIT Press, hiring Amy Brand effective July 2015.
+Bourg continues to serve on the MIT Press Management Board.

+Bourg was asked to convene the MIT Ad Hoc Task Force on the Future of Libraries in October 2015, to co-chair the MIT Ad Hoc Task Force on Open Access to MIT’s Research with Hal Abelson in 2017, and to co-chair the MIT Working Group on Scholarly Content and Generative AI with Claire Schneider in 2025.
+Bourg is a member of the Roundtable on Aligning Incentives for Open Science of the National Academies of Sciences, Engineering, and Medicine, and of the Higher Education Leadership Initiative for Open Scholarship.

 Bourg is a frequent public speaker and has given multiple conference keynotes.
 In a 2018 keynote at a Code4LIb conference, she discussed diversity in software development.
 The talk, which referenced research by the Kapor Center for Social Impact indicating record numbers of people are leaving tech environments due to discrimination, resulted in online harassment and personal attacks.
+As of April 3, 2018, the Council of Prairie and Pacific University Libraries (COPPUL) and hundreds of other organizations and individuals signed the Code4Lib Community Statement in Support of Chris Bourg.

 Bourg is known for talking openly about and challenging systemic racism within the library profession.
 She has also called into question the neutrality of librarianship.
 During an American Library Association panel in 2018 Bourg argued against the possibility of neutrality concluding that: "If we believe that libraries have any role to play in supporting and promoting truth in our current post-truth culture, then our work is political and not neutral."

-Bourg has been equally vocal about open access publishing.
-In 2013 she resigned from the editorial board of the Journal of Library Administration, along with the editor-in-chief and other board members, as a sign of support for open-access publishing following the death of Aaron Swartz.
+Bourg is vocal in support of open access publishing and open science.
+Bourg is the founding director of the Center for Research on Equitable and Open Scholarship (CREOS) at MIT.
+Bourg serves on the Board of Directors of organizations such as the Center for Open Science, the Center for Open and Reproducible Science at Stanford's Data Science Institute (DSI-CORES), and Annual Reviews.
+In 2013 Bourg, along with the editor-in-chief and other board members of the Journal of Library Administration, resigned as a sign of support for open-access publishing following the death of Aaron Swartz.